 (**)The supported logic operators are ["eq", "ne", "gt", "gte", "lt", "lte"], where "eq" is "equal", "ne" is "not equal", "gt" is "greater than", "gte" is "greater than or equal", "lt" is "less than", "lte" is "less than or equal".

-Example can be found in the Change Subscribe in [[viss3-transport-examples]] specification.
+Example can be found in the Change Subscribe in [[TRANSPORT]] specification.

 Curve logging Filter Operation

-Example can be found in the curve logging subscribe in [[viss3-transport-examples]] specification.
+Example can be found in the curve logging subscribe in [[TRANSPORT]] specification.

 Metadata Filter Operation

-The response is a JSON formatted object with corresponding key-value pairs per addressed node.
+The response is a JSON formatted object containing key-value pairs for each addressed node.
 The server MAY support the metadata request.

-Example can be found in the signal discovery read on HTTPS in [[viss3-transport-examples]] specification.
+Example can be found in the signal discovery read on HTTPS in [[TRANSPORT]] specification.

 Multiple Signals Request

-The filtering operations may be used to address multiple tree nodes in one request.
-This may lead to specific issues in certain situations, as described below.
+Filtering operations MAY be used to address multiple nodes in the VSS tree within a single request.
+However, this MAY lead to specific issues in certain situations, as described below.

 Error Handling